danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Making Predictions on New Data

-The "make predictions on new data" (DREW screenshot) section allows inference to be carried out on new data.
+The <a id="prediction-section" class="hover-link" href="javascript:;" title="">"make predictions on new data" section</a> allows inference to be carried out on new data.
 If a dataset is specified in this section, the highest performing model will be used to make predictions for the rows in that dataset.

 As in the case with selecting an evaluation dataset manually, this dataset must satisfy one of two conditions - it must either (a) have the same number of columns as the original training dataset, and in the same order (b) must contains all the training columns used in the model, with the same column names.